griffithlab/civic-panel/docs/Build custom capture panel.rst

 # Identify variants for capture

 The CIViC database is constantly being updated with new evidence statements and assertions.
 Therefore, we have provided a real-time query interface that allows users to build a pool of variants required for custom capture.
-This interface can be accessed by going to the CIViC website, selecting the "SEARCH" button, and navigating to the `Variants" tab: [https://civicdb.org/search/variants/]`_.
+This interface can be accessed by going to the CIViC website, selecting the "SEARCH" button, and navigating to the `Variants tab: <https://civicdb.org/search/variants/>`_.
 The interface should look like the screenshot shown below:

 .. image:: Identify\ Variants.png